Cannabis legalization in Germany

 Hurdles to weed legalization in Germany

-Apart from gathering a successful vote in the federal parliament and aligning health authorities at a regional level, Germany’s plans to legalize marijuana goes against some international treaties.
+Apart from gathering a successful vote in the federal parliament and aligning health authorities at a regional level, Germany’s plans to legalize marijuana went against some international treaties.

 EU law